ginobilinie/codeBook/README.md

 19. threeSum.cpp: I give a O(n^2) algorithm with using map.
 One thing we should pay attention to is map.count(x) is sth like find, it will not return the exact number of the target element, instead, it will return 0 if not found, and 1 if found; and if we want to get the number of the target element, we should better use map[target_element].
 I first write a O(n^3) algorithm, but TLE.
 The goolged solutions are usually: first sort, and then fix a value, then use two pointers (i,j) to specify left and right side in a while loop.

 20. threeSumClosest.cpp: Brute force, a three-loop to solve it, but pay attention to empty cases.
+A faster solution O(n^3) is to fix a value, and then use two pointers (one from the left side from the just fixed value, and the other from the right side) to scan the array.
+Of course, we should first sort the array.
+If the sum is smaller than the target, which means we should enlarge the sum, so we should move left pointer to right, if the sum is larger than the target, then we should decrease the sum, which means we should move right pointer to the left.

 # old
 for fun, forever